LFX-Engineering/memorials/shubhra-kar.md

 Shubhra, you are the most energetic person I have ever met in my life.
 You gave everyone of us, your time despite your own busy schedule.
 Anybody could look into your calendar, book a slot and there you were.
 There was nothing that was impossible in your dictionary.
 You taught me so much about Open Source, the LF and LFX Products.
 You taught me what passion really looks like.
 I don't know what life would look like without meeting you almost daily.
 Thank you for who you were Shubhra.
 I will miss your smiling face, energy, that can solve anything attitude and the human being who was just so relatable.
 It felt you were one amongst us, just like us, just so human.
 You bossed every challenge.
 You are loved.
 You live in our hearts.
 Rest in Peace smily.

+## Hilary Carter

+Shubhra embodied the principles of the Linux Foundation in being humble, helpful, and hopeful with every facet of his being.
+He was a gentle soul who will be sorely missed by so many of his colleagues.
+Thank you to the Kar family who supported him in his work to make the LF and open source better.
+Our hearts are with you.